 FIBO-V has a little over 1,700 concepts.
 Any pre-built vocabulary, no matter how large, can’t fully address users’ needs without some modifications.
 In adopting FIBO-V, firms will typically need to extend it by adding new terms specific to them and/or by adding information to already existing terms.
-However, the design of FIBO-V presents some usability challenges for business users needing to extend or update it.
-We will discuss these challenges and three approaches for addressing them.
+The design of FIBO-V, however, presents certain usability challenges for business users needing to extend or update it.
+We will discuss these challenges and describe three approaches for addressing them.

 With this, let’s start by taking a look at FIBO and its different distributions.